appastoy/EasyTask/README.md

 # EasyTask

-This project is for learning purpose to better understand the task.
-However, I made it for practical use, considering optimization and maintainability.
+This project is for learning purpose to better understand the "Task".
+However, I made this for practical use.
+So I considered optimization and maintainability.
 I didn't fully test all areas, but most methods were tested through unit tests.
-This project is strongly inspired by the UniTask project.
+This project is strongly inspired by the [UniTask project](https://github.com/Cysharp/UniTask).
+But the purpose of this project is different from UniTask that it is not for Unity3d first.
+It is based on netstandard2.1 and is expected to be used by many dotnet projects.

 # Overview
 ### ValueTask based